osisoft/AVEVA-Adapter-BACnet-Docs/content/main/shared-content/installation/install-the-adapter.md

 ## Linux

-Complete the following steps to install a PI adapter on a Linux computer:
+Complete the following steps to install an adapter on a Linux computer:

 **Note:** Before you begin installation, confirm that Linux socket receive buffers are configured for optimum performance.
 For more information, see [Linux installation note](xref:ReleaseNotes#linux-installation-note).